aaaimx/CBR-FoX/docs/source/installation.rst

 For more help, check the **FAQ & Troubleshooting** section.

-Now that you have CBR-Fox installed, proceed to the **User Guide** for usage examples.
+Now that you have CBR-FoX installed, proceed to the **User Guide** for usage examples.